curlyk/yoto-downloader-older/README.md

 ### Step 6:
 To complete the archvial process, make sure to download the Tracks, Icons, Metadata file and Card Art.
 Zip the whole bundle up and store it somewhere safe.
+**Note: When using Simple Mass Downloader, the metadata text file is not downloaded automatically.
+You need to just click that one link to download it.**

 ## Cleanup Notes
 To minify and inset into a bookmarkable link